publiccodenet/about/activities/codebase-stewardship/index.md

 % The Foundation for Public Code will only start auditing codebases for possible stewardship in summer 2019. %

-Through codebase stewardship we help public source code and policy code products become successful by guaranteeing their marketability and quality.
-Trustworthy, usable, maintained and sustainable code for your city.
+Through codebase stewardship we help public source code and policy code products become successful by guaranteeing their quality and marketability.
+Trustworthy, usable, maintained and sustainable code for your public organisation.

 We provide the following for products, projects and codebases under our stewardship: